Biography

 While living in London, Carol free-lanced for the Times Educational Supplement and taught in the London school systerm where she met the children and grandchildren of West Indian immigrants.
 After gathering their stories, she published the first primary school readers in the British School system featuring Black children --"Naomi," "Paul" and "Donnovan" (Heinemann Educational Books).
 They stirred controversy in the mainstream and tabloid press, reminiscent of the reaction to Oprah's Meghan & Harry interview.

 During Covid lockdown, she continued teaching on Zoom and began writing occasional columns and interviews for HV1 in the Mid-Hudson Valley where she now lives.
-A volume of two novellas for Young Adults, Kids Like Me, will be published in 2023.
+Her book about writing, Becoming a Writer, was published during lockdown as well as a 70,000 word dedicated blog, Virus Without Borders.
+Her blog posts, dating back to 2008, are archived on this site.
+A volume of two novellas for Young Adults, Kids Like Me, will be published in 2024.